GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 # 16.7296,bin_0.chopped,20000
 ```

 This file is a comma-delimited table (csv file) that presents the information in the way that VizBin expects it.
-The order of rows in this file corresponds to the order of contigs in the concatentated *fastA* file of our fragmented bins, `all_bins.fna`.
+The order of rows in this file corresponds to the order of contigs in the concatenated *fastA* file of our fragmented bins, `all_bins.fna`.

 Create a few variations of the *.ann* file with various columns removed, in order to examine the different outputs they can generate.